ChrisMarshallNY/ITCB-master/README.md

 The lesson has been designed as a "legacy."
 Once we're done, you will have a codebase of exceedingly well-documented Swift code at your disposal, so you can further explore Core Bluetooth.

+The code is accompanied by extensive Markdown README files that walk through each exercise, in great detail.

 In your explorations, you'll discover that what we discuss today "barely scratches the surface."
-The codebase will have complete implementation of **BOTH** a Central implementation (what we will cover), *and* a Peripheral implementation.
+The codebase will have complete implementation of **BOTH** a Central implementation (what we will cover), *and* a Peripheral implementation (what we don't cover, but pretty cool).

-It will also have complete, App-Store-ready applications for MacOS, iOS/iPadOS, WatchOS and tvOS.
+It will also have complete, App-Store-ready applications for [Mac OS X](https://apple.com/macos), [iOS](https://apple.com/ios)/[iPadOS](https://apple.com/ipados), [tvOS](https://apple.com/tvos), and [WatchOS](https://apple.com/watchos).
 Each app will implement a common Bluetooth "SDK" framework.

 It is our hope that this codebase can provide great utility in your own endeavors.

 *"A ship in harbor is safe, but that is not what ships are built for."*

-- John A. Shedd
+– John A. Shedd

 Go forth, and explore.
 Bluetooth is an enormous topic, and promises great adventures.